determined-ai/determined/docs/intro/concepts/resource-pool.rst

 configure scheduler and provider information.

-If you are using static resource pools and launching agents by hand, you will need to update the :ref:`agent-configuration` to specify which resource pool the agent should join.
+If you are using static resource pools and launching agents by hand, you will need to update the :ref:`agent-config-reference` to specify which resource pool the agent should join.

 *****************************
  Migrating to Resource Pools